jeanguyomarch/nanok/README.md

-# ky
+# NanoK

-Nanokernel for micro-controllers.
+A kernel for micro-controllers that is so small it is a nano-kernel (hence NanoK).

 ## Dependencies